Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 # Switching from imperative to functional programming with games in Elm

 Imperative programming was my thing since I was a school boy.
-I wrote some small small games and [demoscene](http://en.wikipedia.org/wiki/Demoscene) effects, and now develop software (mainly computer vision stuff) for a living.
+I wrote some small games and [demoscene](http://en.wikipedia.org/wiki/Demoscene) effects, and now develop software (primarily computer vision stuff) for a living.
 Recently it was mainly C++ and some Python I worked with.
 During the last year, [David](https://raw.github.com/quchen), a good friend and Haskell expert, tried to evangelize me with the benefits of functional programming